AstraZeneca/runnable/docs/concepts/catalog.md

 ## Configuration within Step

-Within a step of the dag, the catalog can be configued by
+Within a step of the dag, the catalog can be configured by

 ```yaml
 catalog: